 Thank you for the most interesting post and taking the time to answer all the questions.
 I went to a conference in Iceland 4 years ago and then stopped off for 2 nights last year on the way back from Europoe.
 Iceland is so amazing to visit from the countryside to talking with the people and so much more.
 So no questions but just a big thank you for sharing your insight.
 I rented a car from another company on my two night trip.
 I was nervous about all the possible problems but rented an older, beat-up car that was in good enough mechanical shape.
 So I didn’t have to worry about scratches (big dents already there).
 Something special about driving around the surreal SW countryside in a manual transmission car with not many others around (early November).

 Hello, and than you for this information and I think it is very helpful.
 I am going to Iceland in February 2018 and am looking now at my car rental options as I’ve already booked my flights.
-I think I’d like to rent a 4×4 but I don’t see that SixT has any 4WD options.
-Do you know of any other car rental agencies that offer 4WD?
+I think I’d like to rent a 4×4, do you know of any car rental agencies that offer 4WD?
 Also, I am going to drive to and stay in the north, probably in Dalvik.
 I have no interest in the major touristy activities unless it’s an absolute “must see”.
 Can you give me any advice on any “must sees” or places to avoid?
 Also I think we’ll probably want to stay near the airport the day we arrive to rest up for the drive north.
 Where is a good place to stay there that won’t cost us a ton of money?
 I know this is a lot of questions for one comment, so I apologize for that but thank you for any further information you can offer.

 Hello Kyra!